 Location: Atlanta, GA, USA

-Description: The Graduate Environmental Health program is a paid ten week summer internship available for graduate students with majors or interests deemed to be in support of environmental health missions at the National Center for Environmental Health/Agency for Toxic Substances and Disease Registry.
+Description: The Graduate Environmental Health program (GEH) is a paid ten week summer internship available for graduate students with majors or interests deemed to be in support of environmental health missions at NCEH/ATSDR.
 During the program interns will be assigned to projects that utilize the skills they’ve acquired through graduate studies and personal experiences.
 Interns will also be able to take advantage of lecture series and other opportunities offered at the CDC.

-Compensation: Interns will receive a monthly stipend at a rate of ~$780/week while participating in this program.
+Compensation: Interns will receive a monthly stipend at a rate of ~$750/week while participating in this program.

 National Environmental Public Health Internship Program (NEPHIP)

-Description: The purpose of NEPHIP is to encourage environmental health students to consider careers at state, tribal, or local environmental public health departments following graduation.
-Through this internship program, students will be exposed to the exciting career opportunities, benefits, and challenges of working with environmental public health agencies throughout the U.S. The National Environmental Health Association, in collaboration with the Association of Environmental Health Academic Programs, administers NEPHIP with funding from CDC Environmental Health Services Branch.
-Students are selected from environmental health academic programs around the country.
+Description: The purpose of NEPHIP is to encourage environmental health students to consider careers at local, state, or tribal environmental public health departments following graduation.
+Through this ten week internship program, students will be exposed to the exciting career opportunities, benefits, and challenges of working with environmental public health agencies throughout the U.S.

-Compensation: Selected students will receive a stipend of up to $4000 ($400 per week) to cover expenses.
+Compensation: Students will receive a stipend of up to $4000 ($400 per week) to cover expenses.

 National Congress of American Indians (NCAI) - Native Graduate Health Fellowship